Modeling Language Variation and Universals: A Survey on Typological Linguistics for Natural Language Processing: Acknowledgments

 Cross-lingual variation can be found at all levels of linguistic structure.
-The seminal works on Linguistic Typology were concerned with morpho-syntax, mainly morphological systems \cite[p.
+The seminal works on Linguistic Typology were concerned with morphosyntax, mainly morphological systems \cite[p.
 128]{sapir2014language} and word order \cite{greenberg1966universals}.
 This level of analysis deals with the form of meaningful elements (morphemes and words) and their combination, hence it is called \textit{structural} typology.
-As an example, consider the alignment of the nominal case system \cite{dixon1994ergativity}: some languages like Nenets (Uralic) use the same case for subjects of both transitive and intransitive verbs, and a different one for objects (nominative-accusative alignment).
-Other languages like Lezgian (Northeast Caucasian) group together intransitive subjects and objects, and treat transitive subjects differently (ergative-absolutive alignment).
+As an example, consider the alignment of the nominal case system \cite{dixon1994ergativity}: some languages like Nenets (Uralic) use the same case for subjects of both transitive and intransitive verbs, and a different one for objects (nominative--accusative alignment).
+Other languages like Lezgian (Northeast Caucasian) group together intransitive subjects and objects, and treat transitive subjects differently (ergative--absolutive alignment).

 On the other hand, \textit{semantic} typology studies languages at the semantic and pragmatic levels.
 This area was pioneered by anthropologists interested in kinship \cite{d1995development} and colors \cite{berlin1969basic}, and was expanded by studies on lexical classes \citep{dixon1977have}.
 The main focus of semantic typology has been to categorize languages in terms of concepts \cite{Evans-2011} in the lexicon, in particular with respect to the 1) granularity, 2) division (boundary location), and 3) membership criteria (grouping and dissection).
 For instance, consider the event expressed by \textit{to open} (something).
 It lacks a precise equivalent in languages such as Korean, where similar verbs overlap in meaning only in part \cite{bowerman2001shaping}.
+For instance, \textit{ppaeda} means `to remove an object from tight fit', used e.g. for drawers, and \textit{pyeolchida} means `to spread out a flat thing', used e.g. for hands.
 Moreover, the English verb encodes the resulting state of the event, whereas an equivalent verb in another language such as Spanish (\textit{abrir}) rather expresses the manner of the event \cite{talmy1991path}.
 Although variation in the categories is pervasive due to their partly arbitrary nature, it is constrained cross-lingually via shared cognitive constraints \cite{majid2007semantic}.

 Similarities between languages do not always arise from language-internal dynamics but also from external factors.
 In particular, similarities can be inherited from a common ancestor (genealogical bias) or borrowed by contact with a neighbor (areal bias) \citep{bakker2010language}.
 Owing to genealogical inheritance, there are features that are widespread within a family but extremely rare elsewhere (e.g. the presence of click phonemes in the Khoisan languages).
 As an example of geographic percolation, most languages in the Balkan area (Albanian, Bulgarian, Macedonian, Romanian, Torlakian) have developed, even without a common ancestor, a definite article that is put after its noun simply because of their close proximity.